 Direct Marketing Channel

-Direct selling is that medium of distribution in which there is no middle person involved, and the goods or services are directly sold by the manufacturer to the customer.
+Direct selling is that medium of distribution in which there is no middle person involved, and the manufacturer directly sells the goods or services to the customer.
 It is also termed as ‘zero-level channel’.

 This type of channel is popular among the services industry.
-Most of the services like travel, catering, salons falls under the direct marketing channel.
+Most of the services like travel, catering, salons fall under the direct marketing channel.